Villagerjj/daedalus-PS2/README.md

 ## Features:

-- Lots of bugs and issue, this is an initial Proof-of-Concept (may never get better)
+- Lots of bugs and issues, this is an initial Proof-of-Concept (may never get better)
 - No Sound
 - Distorted Graphics in many games (if they boot)
 - Most games will not work or contain serious issues